Qytronic/School/README.md

 └── settings.json
 ```

+---

-### Auto Save
+## 💾 Auto Save

-I use automatic saving when switching away from the VS Code window:
+I use automatic saving when switching away from the VS Code window.

+`.vscode/settings.json`:

 ```json
 {